How we make a local difference

 The YMCA of the Inland Northwest and our surrounding community work collaboratively to serve and meet the needs of our fellow citizens, friends, and neighbors.
 The power of community partnerships and collaborations propels the reach of the YMCA further than where we could go alone.
 See Partnerships and Collaborations.

 The Y is able to bring these moments to life through the service of over 75,000 members and program participants each year in Spokane.
 Our purpose drives us to give everyone a safe place to learn, grow and thrive at the Y. We put our purpose into action across our region at our 4 YMCA branches: Central Y, North Y, South Y and the Valley Y; at our overnight camp YMCA Camp Reed; at our 18 child care sites providing before-and-after school programs in 7 school districts; and at our 2 early learning centers.

 Our teen programs partner with families, schools, businesses, and the entire community to provide them with the tools they need to build a bright future.
 Our teen programs serve a variety of interests from Youth & Government to Music Lessons and Safe Sitters to Reach and Rise.

-Our four branches: North Spokane, Central Spokane, South Spokane and Spokane Valley serve children and teens in addition to the greater Spokane community where 1–in–6 Spokane county residents engage with the YMCA.
-Our branches have a multitude of Y programs that give our members and guests the opportunity to stay fit while benefitting physically, socially, and mentally.
+Our four branches: North Spokane, Central Spokane, South Spokane and Spokane Valley serve children and teens in addition to the greater Spokane community where 1–in–7 Spokane county residents engage with the YMCA.
+Our branches have a multitude of Y programs that give our members and guests the opportunity to stay fit while benefiting physically, socially, and mentally.